Orange Cold Brew Iced Tea

 Ingredients

-• 6 item black tea bags Ceylon or light breakfast tea
+• 6 black tea bags Ceylon or light breakfast tea

 Method

-2. Add the orange peel strips to the cold brew tea and let infuse for 10–12 minutes only, just until a fresh citrus aroma develops.
-Remove the peel promptly — longer contact adds bitterness and pithiness.
+1. Add the orange peel strips to the cold brew tea and let infuse for 10–12 minutes only, just until a fresh citrus aroma develops.
+Remove the peel promptly.
+Longer contact adds bitterness and pithiness — this window is longer than the 5-minute windows used for citrus peel in this collection’s hot-brewed preparations, reflecting the cold brew’s already-smooth, low-tannin character, which gives the peel slightly more room before any bitterness becomes noticeable.

-3. Stir in ½ cup fresh orange juice and taste.
-Add up to ¾ cup total only if needed.
-The juice should lightly sweeten and brighten the tea, not turn it into juice.
+1. Stir in 90ml of fresh orange juice and taste.
+Add more, up to 150ml total, only if needed.
+The juice should lightly sweeten and brighten the tea, not turn it into orange juice with tea in it — the goal throughout this preparation is restraint, with the cold brew’s own natural smoothness remaining the clear foundation.

-5. Fill glasses with ice, pour over the chilled orange cold brew iced tea, and garnish with thin round orange slices.
+1. Fill glasses with ice, pour over the chilled orange cold brew iced tea, and garnish with thin round orange slices.
+Serve cold, smooth, lightly citrusy, and restrained.

 Notes